The Principles of Entrepreneurs

 If you’re a member of a sales force, or in sales management, there is always practical information you must know.
 You need to know as much as possible about your own products.
-You need to have a firm grounding about your particular industry and market.
-Today especially you must have as much insight as possible into your prospect companies, their buying processes and their decision makers.
+You need to have a firm grounding in your particular industry and market.
+Today especially you must have as much insight as possible into your prospect companies, their buying processes, and their decision-makers.

 What is Sunk Cost, and What Do You Need to Know About It?

 Sunk costs are costs that your company has already invested in products or services that must now be profitably recovered through your sales efforts.
 What does this all mean on the level of the sales force?

 Sales Force, Sales Management and the Opportunity Cost

 Opportunity cost is the investment your company must make to achieve a sale, and it has a bearing on every company activity associated with a sales cycleSales Cycle Sales Cycle is a repeating process characterized by a predictable sequence of stages that a company undergoes as it sells its products and services to customers..

 Subjective Value: The Key to Insight Selling